 Understanding The Difference Between Annulment and Divorce

-- Non-consummation due to either spouse’s incapacity or wilful refusal.
+- Non-consummation of the marriage due to one spouse’s inability or deliberate refusal.

-- One of the parties was already married at the time of marriage.
+- One of the spouses was already legally married at the time of the marriage.

-- The wife was pregnant with another man’s child during the time of marriage.
+- The wife was pregnant with another man’s child at the time of the marriage.

-- The marriage is between two persons of the same gender or two close relatives.
+- The marriage involved individuals of the same gender or closely related family members.

-- A Muslim marriage registered under civil law instead of the Syariah law.
+- A Muslim marriage registered under civil law rather than Syariah law.

 Annulment Process